 Step 2: Sorting

-As you sort through your tasks, consider what needs to be done immediately versus what can be delayed.
-Set realistic deadlines for yourself and consider “when would I like to think about this task next?” when you are setting your dates.
+As you review your tasks, consider what needs to be done immediately versus what can be delayed.
+Set realistic deadlines for yourself and consider “when would I like to think about this task next?” when you are setting your action dates.
 Be kind to your future self when you are setting the dates, and don’t shy away from setting some dates far into the future if the task doesn’t need to be moved on or considered in the short term.

 Step 3: Filtering

-When you filter, consider which projects align most with your immediate goals and priorities.
 If you have a long or disorganized list, or don’t organize your tasks into projects, it’s easy to get overwhelmed.
 Filtering helps you break everything down into actionable chunks that you can focus on without feeling scattered.

 Step 4: Acting